Andy Yin

 Stanford University

-I am a PhD student in mathematics at Stanford University, advised by Prof. Rafe Mazzeo.
+I am a PhD candidate in mathematics at Stanford University, advised by Prof. Rafe Mazzeo.
 My mathematical interests are in analysis and geometry.
-I am currently working in microlocal analysis, with a particular focus on the edge calculus.
+I am currently doing research in microlocal analysis, with a particular focus on gas giant geometry and the Mazzeo-Melrose 0-calculus.

 I grew up in Canberra, Australia.
 I attended the Australian National University (ANU), also in Canberra, where I received a bachelor's degree with a major in mathematics, First Class Honours, and a University Medal.
 My Honours thesis was supervised by Dr. James Tener.